marlitas/JR_Components/CONTRIBUTING.md

 We're so excited that you're here and reading through this carefully prepared document.
 It helps us (and you) make sure that our component library stays accurate, diverse, and bug-free!

-The contribution guidelines here help to ensure respect between the developers managing this library and those contributing.
+The contribution guidelines help to ensure respect between the developers managing this library and those contributing.
 In the end this allows for a smoother process as the managing developers address your issues, assess changes, and help you finalize your pull requests.

 **We thank you in advance for following these guidelines!**